-If your organization is using older versions of Office products and servers, this is a great time to start planning your upgrade.
+If your organization uses old versions of Office products and servers, now is a great time to start planning your upgrade.
 Office 2007 products and services have reached their end of support.
-Office 2010 products and services (including Office 2010, Exchange 2010, SharePoint 2010, and Project Server 2010), will reach their end of support on October 13, 2020.
-Use the resources in this section to get started.
+For Office 2010 products and services:

-See Upgrade from Office 2010 servers and clients for more details.
+For more information, see Upgrade from Office 2010 servers and clients.

 What happens if I don't upgrade?

 You can choose not to upgrade at this time.
 Your on-premises servers and applications will continue to run.
-However, when you no longer receive security updates or support options, you or your organization could be vulnerable to security breaches.
-We strongly recommend that you plan your upgrade as soon as possible, whether to Office 365 or to newer versions of your on-premises servers and applications.
+But when you no longer receive security updates or support options, your organization could be vulnerable to security breaches.
+We strongly recommend that you plan your upgrade soon.
+You can upgrade to Microsoft 365 or to newer versions of your on-premises servers and applications.

 What upgrade options are available?